Are there restrictions on which courses I can take at another school and transfer to College Park?

 - Courses that transfer here as PHYS 161 and PHYS 262 will satisfy the Physics I and II requirements as well.
 In order to take a class at any other campus you must fill out a Permission to Enroll in Another Institution form before you register for such a class.

-- If you took Calculus courses that transfer to Maryland as MATH 220 and 221, you will have to take MATH 140 and 141 to fulfill your Departmental requirements.
-Since credit cannot be given for both MATH 220 and 140 or both MATH 221 and 141, the new math courses will NOT count toward the 120 credits needed for graduation.
+- If you took Calculus courses that transfer to Maryland as MATH 220 and 221, you will have to take MATH 130 and 131 or MATH 140 and 141 to fulfill your Departmental requirements.
+Since credit cannot be given for both MATH 220 and (130 or 140) or both MATH 221 and (or 131 or 141), the new math courses will NOT count toward the 120 credits needed for graduation.

 - If you have taken chemistry courses at another four-year institution or community college, those courses may transfer to the University of Maryland, College Park as equivalent to specific courses offered here, or as non-specific science credit.